Scaffolding and the Site Template

 The key thing differing in various available templates (from the stack templates command) is the database backend.
-You get a few choices here, including SQL and MongoDB backends, as well as "simple" to include no database support.
+You get a few choices here, including SQL and MongoDB backends, as well as "yesod-simple" template to include no database support.
 This last option also turns off a few extra dependencies, giving you a leaner overall site.
 The remainder of this chapter will focus on the scaffoldings for one of the database backends.
-There will be minor differences for the simple backend.
+There will be minor differences for the yesod-simple backend.